-- Finally, you will be able to choose whether or not to display an icon next to the number of views and you will be able to modify the Dashicons icon, which is the official WordPress icon font.
+- Finally, you can choose whether or not to display an icon next to the number of views and you can change the the Dashicons icon, which is the official WordPress icon font.

-That's it, it's pretty simple as an extension but the options are enough to enhance your blog posts.
+That's it, it's a pretty simple extension but the options are enough to enhance your blog posts.

-The last item I propose to add in your articles is a voting system with WP Applause.
-But we could very well have chosen a system with a star like KK Star Rating...for example.
+The last element I suggest you add to your articles is a voting system with WP Applaud.
+But you could have chosen a star system like KK Star Ratingfor example.

 This extension is free but, let's say it right away, it is not often updated...

-Once installed and activated, this is how it works:
+Once installed and activated, it works as follows:

-- Go to the WPApplaud tab to check the types of publications on which you would like to see the "little applause" appear.
+- Go to the WPApplaud tab to check the types of publications on which you want the "little clap" to appear.

 - You can exclude publications manually.

-- You can disable the CSS in order to embark your own.
+- You can disable CSS to embed your own.

 - You can choose the counting method (Ajax and maximum count per user).

-- You have the possibility to add custom titles.
+- You have the possibility to add customised titles.

-- Finally, and this is what interests us most for the rest of the tutorial: other display methods.
-You can use a shortcode to display applause in the desired location rather than automatically.
+- Finally, and this is what interests us most for the rest of the tutorial: the other display methods.
+You can use a shortcode to display the clap at the desired location rather than automatically.

-4 - Integrate elements to blog posts with the Theme Builder
+4 - Integrating elements into blog posts with the Theme Builder

-So, now that you have installed and set up the 3 extensions, I suggest you display this reading information in your blog posts.
+Now that you have installed and configured the 3 extensions, I suggest you display this reading information in your blog posts.

-So you have understood that you either create or modify your article template created with the Theme Builder.
+So you see, you either create or modify your article template created with the Theme Builder.

-You add a new row (the green "+") cut into 4 columns.
+You add a new row (the green "+") split into 4 columns.

 - [ wp-word-count ]* to display the number of words.

-- [ wp-word-count-reading-time ]* to display the playback time.
+- [ wp-word-count-reading-time ]* to display the reading time.

-- Press [ post-views ] * to display the number of frames.
+- [ post-views ]* to display the number of views.

-- [ wp_applause ]* to display the voting system.
+- [ wp_applaud ]* to display the voting system.

-*Please note: do not copy-paste the above shortcodes as I deliberately added a space between the square brackets to allow them to be displayed.
+*Note: do not copy and paste the above shortcodes as I have deliberately added a space between the square brackets to allow them to be displayed.

-Well, it's as simple as this, here's the result:
+It's as simple as that, here is the result:

-5 - Adjusting the display with some CSS
+5 - Adjusting the display with a little CSS

-Finally, it is possible that you are not entirely satisfied with the final rendering, in this case, you can add some CSS code to perfect the display.
+Finally, it is possible that you are not entirely satisfied with the final rendering, in which case you can add some CSS code to perfect the display.

-For example, you can add a "before" and an "after" to display text around the reading time.
-This is possible in the options of the WP Word Count plugin but the visual is not optimal.
-You can also change the color of the vote counter (WP Applaud).
+For example, you can add a "before " and an "after " to display text around the reading time.
+This is possible in the options of the WP Word Count plugin but the visual is not optimal...
+You can also change the colour of the vote counter (WP Applaud)...